 Briana G began her loc journey in January of 2020 and begins her routine with homemade rose water and oil to hydrate her hair.
 To seal in moisture, she trusts this heritage moisturizing lotion, stating, “I used this product even before I had locs because I had bleached hair.
 I really trust it to put moisture back in my hair."

 Best Essential Oil: Maple Holistics Rosemary Essential Oil

 D Bella, the founder of the soon-to-launch Enondra Beauty, had a hard time finding the perfect products for locs, so she decided to create her own line.
 She always comes back to essential oils and especially loves rosemary oil.
 She says, “I love rosemary oil for growth and sweet almond oil for reducing dryness.”
-In addition to hair growth, rosemary oil also helps to prevent premature graying and promotes a healthy scalp.
+In addition to hair growth, rosemary oil is also said to help prevent premature graying and promote a healthy scalp.